 I've said this before, but gluten free recipes are always a little difficult to bake.
 Just being honest!
 They're nothing to be intimidated by though!
 Gluten free cake recipes are usually more dense because most gluten free flours are made with heavier ingredients, like buckwheat and a variety of starches.
 However, I actually think I have discovered the secret ingredient to gluten free baking!!

-The Secret Ingredient for Gluten Free Baking
+The Secret Ingredient for Gluten Free Cupcakes

 The secret ingredient is...

 Yeah, I said it.
 Our old friend apple cider vinegar is our secret ingredient in these chocolate blackberry cupcakes.
 Believe it or not, ACV isn't just for drinking and gagging immediately after.
 Apple cider vinegar is frequently used when baking gluten free bread because it helps to strengthen the dough.
 It also helps to make the dough lighter and more springy.
 Using apple cider vinegar was incredibly effective while I was testing this recipe!
 It made these cupcakes go from dense to light and fluffy.
 My family could barely even tell that they were made sans gluten!

 Can Only ACV be Used in Chocolate Blackberry Cupcakes?

 If you don't have apple cider vinegar on hand, you can use a different type of vinegar such as white vinegar.
 Any acid will help to lighten the dough.
 However, unpasteurized and unfiltered apple cider vinegar is what I highly recommend you to use.

 For the chocolate cupcakes:

 Bob's Red Mill 1-to-1 Gluten Free Baking Flour: I use this gluten free flour in almost all of my baking recipes!
 It's my favorite and is made with a blend of rice flour, potato starch, sorghum flour, and tapioca flour.